apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Flag   Description
 ====== ========================================================================
 L      Last rule, do not continue.
-QSA    Append the results of the rule to the query string.
+I      Invert the semantics of the rules parameters QSA    Append the results of the rule to the query string.
 ====== ========================================================================